wmbusmeters/wmbusmeters/README.md

 `./configure; make; sudo make install` will install wmbusmeters as a daemon.

-Check the contents of your `/etc/wmbusmeters.conf` file, assuming it has `device=auto:t1` and you are using a im871a,amb8465,rc1180 or cul device, then you can now start the daemon with `sudo systemctl start wmbusmeters` or you can try it from the command line `wmbusmeters auto:t1`
+Check the contents of your `/etc/wmbusmeters.conf` file, assuming it has `device=auto:t1` and you are using a im871a,amb8465,rc1180,cul or rtlsdr device, then you can now start the daemon with `sudo systemctl start wmbusmeters` or you can try it from the command line `wmbusmeters auto:t1`

 Wmbusmeters will scan for wmbus devices every few seconds and detect whenever a device is plugged in or removed.
+However since wmbusmeters now supports several dongle types, the scan can take some time!

+It is recommended that you use `auto` to find your dongle, then, when you know the exact device path, you write for example:
+`device=/dev/ttyUSB0:im871a:c1,t1` in the configuration file or on the command line.
+This will skip the slow probing for all possible dongles when wmbusmeters starts up.

+If the serial device (ttyUSB0) might change you can also use `device=im871a:c1,t1` which will probe all serial devices but only scans for im871a which also speeds it up.

+If you have to scan serial devices, then remember that some Raspberry PIs are upset when random data is sent to `/dev/ttyAMA0` when it is configured in bluetooth mode.
+To solve this, add `donotprobe=/dev/ttyAMA0`

 To have the wmbusmeters daemon start automatically when the computer boots do:
 `sudo systemctl enable wmbusmeters`